AwwLivSos/danijal_projects/README.md

-# danijal_projects
+# Danijal's projects
-A collection of personal, professional and student projects
+A collection of personal, professional and student projects in various languages.